w3c/wai-intro-wcag/content/faq.md

 {% include_cached toc.html type="end" %}
 {:/}

-## What is getting updated in September 2023? {#Sept2023}
+## What is being updated in September 2023? {#Sept2023}

-_We will update this section throughout September 2023._
+_We will update this section throughout September 2023 as we publish updates._

-On 21 September, we published an update to WCAG 2.1.
+**WCAG 2.1:** On 21 September, we published an update to WCAG 2.1.
 The update:
 * Adds informative notes to success criteria 4.1.1 Parsing.
 More information is under [Why is success criteria 4.1.1 Parsing obsolete](https://www.w3.org/WAI/standards-guidelines/wcag/faq/#parsing411).
 * Incorporates existing errata that are mostly minor wording corrections.
 The changes are listed in the [WCAG 2.1 changelog](https://www.w3.org/TR/WCAG21/#changelog).